What are the other Names for this Condition? (Also known as/Synonyms)

 Many clinical conditions may have similar signs and symptoms.
 Your healthcare provider may perform additional tests to rule out other clinical conditions to arrive at a definitive diagnosis.

 The constant itching and scratching caused by Pediculosis may make the skin raw and susceptible to secondary bacterial infections.

 How is Pediculosis Treated?

 The treatment of Pediculosis includes the use of medications and environmental control measures to maintain cleanliness and hygiene.

-- Over-the-counter medicated-shampoos containing pyrethrins (natural insecticidal compounds) are used to treat those with head lice
+- Over-the-counter medicated-shampoos containing pyrethrins (natural insecticidal compounds found on marigolds) are used to treat those with head lice

 - Lindane-based shampoos may also be used, though they have to be obtained only on the prescription of a physician.
 However, they are not recommended for infants, young children, pregnant, and lactating women

 - Retreatment after 7 to 10 days is recommended to completely eliminate all the nits (eggs).
 Nit combs are helpful in removing the nits and dead lice from hair

 - Some natural ‘home’ treatment for lice includes the use of cleanser oil, tea tree oil, and olive oil.
 Tea tree oil should not be used in the groin, or come into contact with the eyes, as it can cause a severe irritant reaction